NJU-3DV/Relightable3DGaussian/readme.md

 Download the NeRF synthetic dataset from [LINK](https://drive.google.com/drive/folders/1JDdLGDruGNXWnM1eqY1FNL9PlStjaKWi?usp=drive_link) provided by [NeRF](https://github.com/bmild/nerf).

 #### Pre-processed DTU
 For real-world DTU data, we follow the [Vis-MVSNet](https://github.com/jzhangbs/Vis-MVSNet) to get the depth maps and then filter the depth map through photometric and geometric check.
 We then convert the depth map to normal through [kornia](https://kornia.readthedocs.io/en/latest/geometry.depth.html).
 And we get perfect masks from [IDR](https://github.com/lioryariv/idr).
-The pre-processed DTU data can be downloaded [here](https://box.nju.edu.cn/f/d9858b670ab9480fb526/?dl=1).
+The pre-process DTU data can be downloaded [here](https://box.nju.edu.cn/f/987c7bcd7bb94cd1876d/?dl=1).

 #### Pre-processed Tanks and Temples
 For real-world Tanks and Temples data, we also use [Vis-MVSNet](https://github.com/jzhangbs/Vis-MVSNet) and [kornia](https://kornia.readthedocs.io/en/latest/geometry.depth.html) to get the filtered MVS depth maps and normal maps.
 The masks are from [NSVF](https://github.com/facebookresearch/NSVF).
-The pre-processed Tanks and Temples data can be downloaded [here](https://box.nju.edu.cn/f/f0b094cc22bf4934a000/?dl=1).
+The pre-process Tanks and Temples data can be downloaded [here](https://box.nju.edu.cn/f/73769e8bfa834889894b/?dl=1).

+#### Synthetic4Relight

+Download the NeRF synthetic dataset from [LINK](https://drive.google.com/file/d/1wWWu7EaOxtVq8QNalgs6kDqsiAm7xsRh/view?usp=sharing) provided by [InvRender](https://github.com/zju3dv/InvRender).

 #### Data Structure
 We organize the datasets like this: